MANDARIN, BLACK TEA, FLORAL

 Followed by the vast growth in the quality and recognition of their coffees, farmers were able to get a 65% premium over the international commodity price.
-With this increase in income they were able to pay back their loans in just one year.
+This in return made it possible for the co-op to pay back their initial loan in just one year.

 Duromina means “improve their lives” in Afan Oromo language and this is exactly what this co-op has done.
 And not only to the original 113 farmers involved but for heir whole community.
 They have also used the increased income in bettering the lives of their whole community.
 For example they have built a bridge to keep their remote village connected to neighbouring markets and clinics even during the rainy season and flooding rivers.
 The village has also renewed their roofs, solar power and primary school all the way through eighth grade.
 Families are also able to send their children to secondary school in nearby Agaro and even to universities.
 There’s also plans to connect their village to the electrical grid in the near future.